Diagrammatic Monte Carlo algorithm for the resonant Fermi gas: Diagrammatic framework

 where the integration domain for $\kk$ is now taken to be $\mathbb{R}^3$ instead of $\Br$, i.e. the continuum limit is taken.
-The diagrammatic expansion of the self-energy can then be written in terms of the vertex $\Gamma^{(0)}$ instead of $g_0$; to avoid double counting one simply has to forbid diagrams containing $(G^{(0)}\,G^{(0)})$ bubbles: \be \fgies{Sig_vs_Gamm0.pdf}{0.3}{-1mm} \ee We thus arrive at the exact diagrammatic representation of the zero-range model to be used from now on.\footnote{Strictly speaking, when the approximate critical temperature $T_c^{(0)}$ at which $\Gamma^{(0)}(P=0,\Omega_n=0)$ diverges is above the true critical temperature $T_c$, the expansion Eq.~(\ref{eq:Sig_vs_Gamma0}) cannot be used in the region $T_c^{(0)}<T<T_c$ where $\Gamma^{(0)}$ has a pole at finite momentum.
-However, this formal issue does not cause any problem for the skeleton formalism introduced below: Equation~(\ref{eq:Sig_skele}) can be directly derived from Eq.~(\ref{eq:Sigma_g0}) without using Eq.~(\ref{eq:Sig_vs_Gamma0}), and only the {\it inverse} of $\Gamma^{(0)}$ appears in the final expressions Eqs.~(\ref{eq:dyson},\ref{eq:dyson_Gamma},\ref{eq:Sig_skele},\ref{eq:Pi_skele}).}
+The diagrammatic expansion of the self-energy can then be written in terms of the vertex $\Gamma^{(0)}$ instead of $g_0$; to avoid double counting one simply has to forbid diagrams containing $(G^{(0)}\,G^{(0)})$ bubbles: \be \fgies{Sig_vs_Gamm0_updated-1.png}{0.3}{-1mm} \ee {\bl Here each $G^{(0)}$ line is meant to have a fixed spin label, which is not shown for simplicity. } We thus arrive at the exact diagrammatic representation of the zero-range {\bl continuous-space} model to be used in what follows.

 Many diagrammatic studies of the BEC-BCS crossover problem are based on the bare $T$-matrix, $\Gamma^{(0)}$, and the lowest-order diagram for $\Sigma$ in terms of $G^{(0)}$ and $\Gamma^{(0)}$, see, e.g., Refs.~\onlinecite{NSR,ChapStrinatiBref,combescot_leyronas_kagan}.
 For example, this approximation is sufficient for obtaining the exponential scaling of the critical temperature $T_c \propto e^{-\pi/(2k_F|a|)}$ in the BCS limit.